LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 Following these guidelines,
 you will get better and better at detecting errors and will commit fewer and fewer errors over time.
-You will become more conscious of the errors that can occur and that is the whole point of focusing on quality.
+You will become more conscious of the errors that can occur.
-The more you do it,
-the less likely it becomes for problems to arise.
+After all, that is the whole point of focusing on quality: the more you focus on what can go wrong, the less likely those problems arise.

 ## Hunting Bugs

-Bugs are discovered through testing or through program use, although the later is what good testing can avoid.
+Bugs are discovered through testing or through program use, although the latter is what good testing can avoid.
 Regardless of how they are discovered, tracking down and eliminating bugs is part of life for every programmer.